MikelSalazar/CelestialOrrery/README.md

 ![Celestial Orrery, as seen from afar](CelestialOrrery.png)

-This mod follows the "Clockwork" and "Layers" theme of the jam, by recreating a complex mechanical mechanism composed of multiple layers (including the animated gearbox at the bottom).
+This mod follows the "Clockwork" and "Layers" themes of the jam, by recreating a complex mechanical mechanism composed of multiple layers (including the animated gearbox at the bottom).
 However, this approach also introduces a popular psychological question that explores the theme of "Layers" even further: